Fraih001/programming_ecto/README.md

 ++ A migration is a set of commands, created in Elixir, that contains the instructions for the changes you want to make
 ++ The easiest way to create a new migration is to use the mix task that Ecto provides: mix ecto.gen.migration.
 ++ Ecto will always create a primary key column called id unless you instruct it not to
+++ mix.ecto.rollback allows you to rollback your last migration
+++ general rule: it's OK to edit an existing migration provided that you haven't already committed your migration to source control.
+++ Use index function to create indices for columns within a table
+++ When migrating data from one table to another, consider using the flush function as it tells Ecto to execute the currently queued operations (any code before the flush call)
+++ When making big changes to the db, write up and down functions so that Ecto can rollback changes effectively, usually the up function just being the change  function, then a separate down function to assist with rollback

+PART 2

+Chapter 7

 ++